 Gangtok, the capital of Sikkim is small hill station located in the lap of the mighty Himalayas.
-Its favourable weather and pristine natural beauty makes it a top tourist destination in the country.
-There are some features of Gangtok like its stepped buildings, excellent footpath network, market place, delicious Nepali and Tibetan food and the enchanting views of Mt.
-Kunchenjunga which are exclusive to this city.
+Its favourable weather and pristine natural beauty make it a top tourist destination in the country.
+There are some features of Gangtok like its stepped buildings, excellent footpath network, marketplace, delicious Nepali and Tibetan food and the enchanting views of Mt.
+Kanchenjunga which are exclusive to this city.

 The next day, we checked out of the hotel at 8 AM and headed for our first destination, the Rumtek Monastery.